 Why Hire Our Paralysis Lawyers?

-Since 1992, the paralysis lawyers at the Law Offices of Michael Pines, APC in San Diegohave been assisting injured persons just like you recover the maximum financial compensation for their paralysis and spinal cord injuries.
+Since 1992, the paralysis lawyers at the Pines Salomon Injury Lawyers, APC. in San Diegohave been assisting injured persons just like you recover the maximum financial compensation for their paralysis and spinal cord injuries.
 We are dedicated and determined to help you obtain fair and just compensation so that you and your family can recover and move on to a bigger and brighter future.Michael A. Pines, our firms founder, is a former insurance company lawyer, so he knows how the insurance companies work.
 In our experience, insurance companies dont always offer a fair settlement.
 You should not have to worry about standing up to insurance companies.
 Thats what were here forto help you recover the maximum personal injury settlement with the least amount of stress.If you or a loved one have been involved in an accident and suffered a spinal cord injury or paralysis, we urge you to contact our bilingual offices as soon as possible following the accident at 1-858-551-2090 or please click here for a free consultation with an experienced paralysis lawyer in San Diego.
 We handle all cases on a contingency fee basis, which means that you owe us nothing until we recover money on your behalf.